-[440.
-NUTRITION AND GROWTH.
+440. NUTRITION AND GROWTH.
 Fall.
 Credit two hours.
 Prerequisite, F.N.
 324 or equivalent.
 Signature of instructor required for undergraduate students.
-Miss NEWMAN, T Th 9.
+Miss NEWMAN.
+T Th 10.
 Room 301.

 Information on growth which is of particular interest to nutritionists.
 Survey of methods used in studying physical and chemical growth.
 Relation between nutrition and growth.
-Not offered in 1963-1964.]
+Offered in fall term of even-numbered years.